Current Use, or Use Value Appraisal (UVA)

 Learn More

-According to the Vermont Department of Taxes, over 18,400 properties have been enrolled in Current Use.
-This is in excess of 2.4 million acres, or about a third of Vermont’s land base.
+Current Use is a win-win-win land conservation program.
+It protects our natural resources, offers tax savings to landowners, and, supports the working landscape.
+According to the Vermont Department of Taxes, over 19,00 properties have been enrolled in Current Use.
+This is in excess of 2.5 million acres, or about a third of Vermont’s land base.
 It’s no wonder that this popular program is so successful, considering the multiple benefits it offers to the state.
-Please feel free to call us at (802) 658-2368, or use the contact form below if you would like to learn more about the benefits of Current Use for your property.